Washington Homeowners Insurance Quotes

 - Dwelling and Other Structures: Your policy covers the physical structure of your house (Dwelling) and buildings detached from it on your property (Other Structures) from specified perils such as fire or wind damage.

 - Personal Property: The contents of your house also are protected from those perils, up to coverage limits of your homeowners insurance.
+Your possessions also are protected from theft; while Vancouver has a burglary rate that's lower than the national average, rates in Seattle and Tacoma are above the U.S. norm, according to the 2012 FBI Report on Offenses Known to Law Enforcement.

 - Loss of Use: If your home becomes uninhabitable after a covered event, Loss of Use can help pay your hotel or restaurant bills while it undergoes repair.